syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/events.md

 ---
 layout: post
-title: Eevnts in SfMaskedEdit for Xamarin.iOS platform
+title: Events in SfMaskedEdit for Xamarin.iOS platform
-description: Learn how to get the value changed and Mask input reject events in SfMaskedEdit
+description: Learn how to handle the ValueChanged and MaskInputRejected events in SfMaskedEdit
 platform: Xamarin.iOS
 control: SfMaskedEdit
 documentation: ug